The Secret to Making Healthy Changes

 - Eileen Laird has rheumatoid arthritis and she is a Questioner.
 Tune into episode 1 to hear my healing story.

 - Monique Sauve has rheumatoid arthritis and chronic fatigue syndrome, and she is an Obliger.
 RA onset was mild at first, so it took two years to get a diagnosis.
 When she told her doctor she didn’t want to take methotrexate, her doctor fired her as a patient.
 Monique tried the Road Back Protocol, which is a long-term, low-dose, antibiotic protocol for RA.
 It put her into remission for two years, which was wonderful, but then she developed chronic fatigue syndrome which she believes was caused by taking antibiotics long-term.
 At her worst, she felt like she had the flu all the time and was unable to work.
-She became a patient of Dr. Mercola, and he introduced her to the paleo diet in 2005, but it took 3 years before she was able to make that change.
+She started working with a doctor who introduced her to the paleo diet in 2005, but it took 3 years before she was able to make that change.
 Since going paleo, she has more energy, fewer migraines, less joint pain, more mobility, and greater function throughout her daily life.
 She’s back to work part-time.
 She still occasionally eats some of her inflammation triggers like nuts and nightshades, which sets back her healing.
 She’s hoping this book will be the key to making those changes stick.

 - Lizzie Lee has rheumatoid arthritis and she is a Rebel.
 She had a severe reaction to an antibiotic (Levaquin) which resulted in a disabling level of tendonitis bodywide.
 She tested positive for RA after that, but her rheumatologist thought it was only an antibiotic reaction, and 6 months later, her blood tests normalized.
 Her pain improved simultaneously, but never disappeared completely.
 She got pregnant and felt better during pregnancy, but had a flare after delivery (which is a common pattern with RA).
 At that point, her RA blood tests were high again.
 After her strong reaction to the Levaquin she was reluctant to take medication, so her doctor agreed to postpone.
 After a series of infections (flu and sinus infections), her symptoms dramatically worsened, disabling her with the pain.
 At that point, she decided to try the autoimmune protocol, and her symptoms began to improve somewhat but she plateaued in her healing.
 She had been indulging in a lot of AIP treats and experiencing recurrent yeast infections.
 She went to a functional medicine doctor, who tested and treated her for candida, and her symptoms improved dramatically.
 Now, her pain is manageable, and she’s able to function and enjoy her life again.